andrewcking/deep-segments/README.md

 ## Dependencies
 The project was built with the following.
 In all likelihood it will still work with newer versions but no guarantees.
+I would advise that you use the listed version of TK due to some compatability issues with the latest version of Mac OS.

 Python 3.5